-- 2.5 Set against this backdrop and in line with the Council's overall financial objectives, the key elements of the 2025/26 budget, Medium-Term Financial Strategy 2025-30 and Capital Strategy are as follows: - Facilitating capital investment in the City of c£100m over the 5 year MTFS, supporting the local economy by providing opportunities for business, providing employment opportunities, encouraging inward investment in the city, promoting growth and the overall attractiveness of Lincoln as a place to live, work and visit, all of which should result in increased revenue streams to the Council in future years. - Reprioritising and reallocating resources to the strategic priorities, including the development of the new Vision 2030 and initial priorities and actions that the Council will focus on during the first 12-18 months. - Balancing the need to increase levels of Council Tax and Housing Rents to reflect the Council's increased operating costs, whilst ensuring increases are kept at an acceptable level and that support is provided to the most vulnerable.
-Council Tax increases of 2.95% and Housing Rent increases of 2.7% are proposed for 2025/26. - Delivery of a phased savings target, requiring total annual savings of £1.75m, to be achieved by 2027/28, in order to ensure the Council meets its overriding objective of driving down its net cost base to ensure a sound and sustainable financial position is maintained. - Continuing with the One Council approach to service transformation, for instance, making new use of technology and improving how these systems operate, continuing with progress to enable access to more services electronically online and self- service by customers, while supporting those who are digitally excluded.
+- 2.6 The development of Vision 2030 also acknowledges that the Council still has a significant financial savings target to realise over the period of the MTFS, so there does have to be a careful balance between delivering a range of new projects that will make a real difference for the City and the need to keep tight control of the council's financial position. - 2.7 Set against this backdrop and in line with the Council's overall financial objectives, the key elements of the 2025/26 budget and the Medium-Term Financial and Capital Strategies 2025-30 are as follows: - Facilitating capital investment in the City of c£105m over the 5 year MTFS, supporting the local economy by providing opportunities for business, providing employment opportunities, encouraging inward investment in the city, promoting growth and the overall attractiveness of Lincoln as a place to live, work and visit, all of which should result in increased revenue streams to the Council in future years. - Reprioritising and reallocating resources to the strategic priorities, including the development of the new Vision 2030 and initial priorities and actions that the Council will focus on during the first 12-18 months. - Balancing the need to increase levels of Council Tax and Housing Rents to reflect the Council's increased operating costs, whilst ensuring increases are kept at an acceptable level and that support is provided to the most vulnerable, with Council Tax increases of 2.9% and Housing Rent increases of 2.7% for 2025/26. - Delivery of a phased savings target, requiring total annual savings of £1.75m, to be achieved by 2027/28, in order to ensure the Council meets its overriding objective of driving down its net cost base to ensure a sound and sustainable financial position is maintained. - Continuing with the One Council approach to service transformation, for instance, making new use of technology and improving how these systems operate, continuing with progress to enable access to more services electronically online and self- service by customers, while supporting those who are digitally excluded.
 Also, by continuing to review the use of the Council's buildings and assets championing shared facilities and co-location. - The use of additional 'one-off' resource and reserves to bridge gaps in the finances and to smooth the level of savings required, over the first two years pending the outcome of local authority funding reforms and further clarity in relation to the Devolution White Paper.
-This is a short-term measure only. - 2.6 Following the natural conclusion of the Council's strategic plan, Vision 2025, work is now underway on the development of a new plan which will continue to progress a vision for both the City and Council through to 2030.
-It will set out initially the priorities and actions that the Council will focus on during the first 12-18 months, to allow for a further review post Spending Review 2025, implementation of local authority funding reforms and to reflect on any implications for the Council arising from the Devolution White Paper.
-Further details of the schemes/projects under Vision 2030 will be included in the final version of the MTFS. - 2.7 The Council will continue to build on its successful financial planning to date, driving down the net cost of services by implementing changes in the way in which it operates and delivers services, while continuing to prioritise investment in the City and its economy to grow future tax bases.
-Adopting this approach will ensure that the Council carefully balances the allocation of resources to its vision and strategic priorities, whilst ensuring it maintains a sustainable financial position and delivers the required reductions in its net cost base.
+This is a short-term measure only.

-2.8 Prior to submission of the final MTFS 2025-2030 and the budget and Council Tax proposal for 2025/26 to Full Council, on 4th March 2025, the budget proposals will be subject to further consultation and scrutiny.
+- 2.8 The Council will continue to build on it's past, successful, financial planning approach driving down the net cost of services by implementing changes in the way in which it operates and delivers services, while continuing to prioritise investment in the City and its economy to grow future tax bases.
+Adopting this approach will ensure that the Council carefully balances the allocation of resources to its Vision 2030 and strategic priorities, whilst ensuring it maintains a sustainable financial position and delivers the required reductions in its net cost base. - 2.9 Prior to submission of the MTFS 2025-2030 and the budget to the Executive and Full Council, public consultation and member scrutiny has been undertaken.